Where is hot in April in Europe

 Q. Where is hot in April in Europe?

-A. With vaccines rolling out and travel restrictions likely to be lifted, April 2021 should be a great time to holiday in the Mediterranean.
+Normally, April is a great time to holiday in the Mediterranean.
 You can expect up to 9 hours of daily sunshine and temperatures in the low 20s, though it will feel warmer in the sun.
-This is the start of the summer season and prices are low, particularly if you avoid Easter (4 April 2021).
-Click the links below for prices, dates and booking terms.
+This is the start of the summer season and prices are low, particularly if you avoid Easter.
+Click the links below for details of prices, dates and booking terms.
 Travelling alone?
 See the best singles holidays in April.

 Where’s hot in Europe in April